Patreon/platform-documentation/source/includes/_api.md

 Remember — you must pass the correct <code>access_token</code> from the user.
 </aside>

-## Fetch your own profile and campaign info
+## Fetch a creator profile and campaign info

 ```ruby
 require 'patreon'